petros-d/docs/docs/install-aws.md

 <div class="text--center">
   <img src="/img/docs/login.png" alt="Astronomer Cloud login screen" />
 </div>

-Once you log in, you'll see a screen that says: "Welcome to Astronomer Cloud Private Beta!
-Please contact your Workspace Admin to be added to the system."

 If you're the first person from your team to authenticate, the Astronomer team will add you as a Workspace Admin to a new Workspace named after your Organization.
 From there, you'll be able to add other team members to that Workspace without Astronomer's assistance.